Frequently Asked Questions about Dubai

 My boyfriend has been offered a job in Dubai, will he be able to sponsor me for a residence permit?

 No. The UAE does not recognise unmarried unions.
-One will need their own visa to visit an unmarried partner in Dubai.
-This can only be done by being sponsored by an employer or, in some cases, by purchasing property.
-Also keep in mind that under UAE law it is illegal for unmarried couples to live together.
+A person will need their own visa to visit an unmarried partner in Dubai.
+Also, keep in mind that under UAE law it is illegal for unmarried couples to live together.

 Can I drive on an existing drivers’ license when I arrive in Dubai or must I take another test?

 This depends on the country of origin.
 Those from Europe, Australia and the US do not have to take the test.
-Instead one must go to the Roads and Transport Authority with one's existing licence, passport and resident permit.
-There one will be required to take an eye test before being issued with a UAE license.
-Prior to receiving one's residence permit one may drive a rental vehicle using a license from one's home country.
+Instead, these new arrivals must go to the Roads and Transport Authority with their existing licence, passport and resident permit.
+There they will be required to take an eye test before being issued with a UAE license.
+Prior to receiving their residence permit expats may drive a rental vehicle using a license from their home country.
 A comprehensive list of who is exempt from retaking the test is available from the Dubai Roads and Transport Authority.

 What is a No-Objection Certificate?

-A No-Objection Certificate is needed in Dubai whenever one applies for a bank account, telephone, liquor licence, to buy a car, or for any immigration-related business.
-One will also need the NOC if one wishes to change jobs from one private company to another.
-The letter comes from one's sponsor/employer and one should have copies in both English and Arabic.
+A No-Objection Certificate (NOC) is needed in Dubai whenever an expat applies for a bank account, telephone, liquor licence, to buy a car, or for any immigration-related business.
+The NOC is also required if an expat wishes to change jobs from one private company to another.
+The letter comes from one's sponsor/employer and there should be copies in both English and Arabic.
 It is best to ask for these as soon as one arrives in order to avoid delays later.

 What is the average expat lifestyle in Dubai like?